-During the reporting period and as at 31 March 2022, no additional assets of the Company were placed on Credit Watch, (2021: two investments were on the Credit Watch).
+During the reporting period and as at 31 March 2023, no assets of the Company were placed on Credit Watch, (2022: Nil).
 The Credit Watch process is used to drive additional monitoring and scrutiny, increased escalation for waiver approvals and increased reporting to the MIDIS Investment Committee.